Stamp duty in Victoria

 New measures for vacant land

-As part of a number of changes to make housing more affordable, the Victoria Government will also introduce a new tax levied at 1 per cent on vacant residential property to target empty properties in Melbourne’s inner and middle suburbs.
+As part of a number of changes to make housing more affordable, the Victorian Government will also introduce a new tax levied at 1 per cent on vacant residential property to target empty properties in Melbourne’s inner and middle suburbs.
 Owners will be encouraged to make vacant properties eligible for purchase or rent.
 There will be exemptions if it is a holiday house, a deceased estate or if the owner is overseas.

 “This will send a really strong message to people that if you are effectively banking an empty property and denying that to the market and contributing to the lack of supply, then there’s something you can do about it,” Premier Daniel Andrews said.
 “You can simply pay the tax or you might go see a real estate agent.”